 This challenge, amongst a number of others, is what scientists and research institutions will be looking to crack in the coming years.
 We’ve taken a look at developments that can be expected in the world of immunisation in the near future.

 Novel vaccines on the horizon

-To date, vaccines and the path to immunity have targetted infectious diseases to help minimise outbreaks.
-But now, researchers are turning their attention to complications that are non-infectious, but still account for millions of early deaths worldwide.
+To date, vaccines have targeted infectious diseases to help minimise outbreaks.
+Now, researchers are turning their attention to complications that are non-infectious, but still account for millions of premature deaths worldwide.

 The big target is cancer.
-The second leading cause of death globally, the World Health Organisation estimates that one in six fatalities are caused by the disease.
-Although a third of these cases have links to behaviourial and dietary risks (high BMI, tobacco use, etc.), there are millions of other instances that aren’t currently preventable.
-But there are numerous startups and research centres looking to tackle this.
+The second leading cause of death globally, the World Health Organisation estimates that one in six fatalities is caused by the disease.
+Although a third of these cases have links to behavioural and dietary risks (high BMI, tobacco use, etc.), there are millions of other instances that aren’t currently preventable.
+Luckily, there are numerous start-ups and research centres looking to tackle this.

 One such company, Moderna Therapeutics, is developing a vaccine that teaches the body how to fight the disease, while implantable therapeutic cancer vaccines that are aimed at boosting the immune system in cancer patients are currently being tested by the Boston-based Dana-Farbar Cancer Institute.

-Although previous successes, such as the therapeutic prostate cancer drug Provenge, have fallen by the wayside as a result of the significant costs involved, the advances in the field of biotech and the spiraling of investment required should mean that advances in immunisation are a matter of when, not if.
+Although previous successes, such as the therapeutic prostate cancer drug Provenge, have fallen by the wayside as a result of the significant costs involved, the advances in the field of biotech and promising investment should mean that advances in immunisation are a matter of when, not if.

 Technology is key